natanaelfneto/lattes-scrapper/README.md

 Version: **0.0.1**

-Scrapper server to make a data vizualization for lattes users network and aldo transform the platform users profiles into JSON oriented objects thought an API.
+Scrapper server to make a data visualization for lattes users network and also transform the platform users profiles into JSON oriented objects thought an API.

 #### Dependencies: